-🛕 WARNING 🗆
+🛕 WARNING 🕆

-warning Burn hazard from gasoline floating on water which is ignited can cause death or serious injury.
+water which is ignited can cause death or serious injury.

 Gasoline will float on top of water and can burn.
 If the boat is abandoned, swim upwind, far enough to avoid fuel that can spread over the surface of the water.